Ondrej Palat scores late in 3rd, Lightning beat Panthers 3-2

 Florida had two players hurt in the second.

-Defenseman Aaron Ekblad went to the locker room after his head hit the glass on a check by Gabriel Dumont and didn't return due to an upper-body injury.
+Defenseman Aaron Ekblad went to the locker room after his head hit the glass on a check by Gabriel Dumont and didn't return.

-Panthers center Denis Malgin was hurt on an Anton Stralman hit and left with an upper-body injury.
+Panthers center Denis Malgin was hurt on an Anton Stralman hit and also left the game.

+''The Malgin hit by Stralman, a good, clean hit,'' Rowe said. ''I thought the hit on Ekblad was dangerous.
+We'll leave that up to the league to review it and see what they think of it.''

+The Panthers also lost defenseman Alex Petrovic to a game misconduct in the second.

 NOTES: Florida had a streak of not allowing a power-play goal end at 12 straight games. ...
 Tampa Bay D Victor Hedman got his 23rd power-play assist on Kucherov's goal. ...
 Panthers G Roberto Luongo missed his fourth straight game due to a lower-body injury and could be out another week or two. ...
 Jagr has 36 goals and 83 points in 80 games against Tampa Bay. ...
-Linesman Pierre Racicot went to the locker room late in the third.
+Linesman Pierre Racicot went to the locker room late in the third with an undisclosed injury.

 UP NEXT: